A. L. Kennedy

-Alison Louise Kennedy (born 22 October 1965) is a Scots writer, academic and stand-up comedian.
+Alison Louise Kennedy (born 22 October 1965) is a Scottish writer, academic and stand-up comedian.
 She writes novels, short stories and non-fiction, and is known for her dark tone and her blending of realism and fantasy.
 She contributes columns and reviews to European newspapers.

 Biography

 Kennedy was born in Dundee to Edwardene Mildred, a teacher, and Robert Alan Kennedy, a psychology lecturer.
 Her parents divorced when she was 13.
 She attended the fee-paying High School of Dundee and went on to study for a BA Hons in Theatre Studies and Dramatic Arts at the University of Warwick.

 From 1987 to 1989, Kennedy was a community arts worker for Clydebank District Council.
 She then went on to a role as writer-in-residence for Hamilton and East Kilbride Social Work Department from 1989 to 1991.
 Her work there won a special Social Work Today Award in 1990.
 From 1989 to 1995 she worked on Project Ability, a Glasgow-based visual arts organisation.
 In 1995 she was a part-time lecturer at the University of Copenhagen.

 In 2009, she donated the short story Vanish to Oxfam's Ox-Tales project, four collections of stories written by 38 authors.
 Her story was published in the "Air" collection.
 In 2016, her novel Serious Sweet was long-listed for the Booker Prize.

 In December 2019, along with 42 other leading cultural figures, she signed a letter endorsing the Labour Party under Jeremy Corbyn's leadership in the 2019 general election.
 The letter stated that "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritises the needs of people and the planet over private profit and the vested interests of a few."

 In 2020 she began contributing a column on her views of Brexit to the German daily paper Süddeutsche Zeitung.

-Kennedy currently lives in Wivenhoe and has been an associate professor in Creative Writing at the University of Warwick since 2007, having previously taught creative writing at the University of St Andrews from 2003 to 2007.
+Kennedy currently lives in the Scottish Highlands, having moved from Wivenhoe and has been an associate professor in creative writing at the University of Warwick since 2007, having previously taught creative writing at the University of St Andrews from 2003 to 2007.

+By 2006, she had been doing stand up comedy performances in clubs in Scotland.
 She has performed as a stand-up comedian at the Edinburgh Fringe and literary festivals.
 Her main comedy club has been The Stand Comedy Club in Edinburgh.

+Her 2023 novel Als lebten wir in einem barmherzigen Land was first published in German rather than in the original English.